-Groups usually run at 6:45pm on Monday and Wednesday evenings.
+Groups (currently suspended) usually run at 6:45pm on Monday and Wednesday evenings.
 We meet behind Crystal Palace Rail Station.

-'Pay what you can' group - donations appreciated but not required.
+'Pay what you can' group - I suggest £40 per programme, but some people can pay more and some less.
 Running is for everyone!

 I'm also a member of Crystal Palace Fun Runners, our established, friendly, local club.
 If you'd like to join them directly (club runs from 7km, at any pace), join them here. (they are currently waiving their membership fee).